openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 ## 7.5 Native apps

-When native apps are used as either public clients, dynamically registered confidential clients or user-agents receiving the authorization response for a server based confidential client, the recommendations for OAuth 2.0 for Native Apps in [BCP212] shall be followed, with the following additional requirements:
+When native apps are used as either public clients, dynamically registered confidential clients or user-agents receiving the authorization response for a server based confidential client, the recommendations for OAuth 2.0 for Native Apps in [BCP 212] shall be followed, with the following additional requirements:

 When registering redirect URIs, authorization servers